i-lazarev/fbw17-lots/02-html-css/exercises/bootstrap/exercise-08-using-a-boilerplate/README.md

-# Bootstrap - Exercise #7 - The Copy Cat
+# Bootstrap - Exercise #8 - The Copy Cat

-Sometimes we just want to start our page from an already matching template.
+Sometimes we just want to start our page from a template which already matches our layout needs quite nicely.

 We can use bootstrap examples for that.